Azure/azure-osconfig/README.md

 Build environments have many dependencies required, the easiest way to get started is to use our pre-defined container environments in [devops/docker](devops/docker/).

 Make sure all dependencies are installed for your distribution.
 All of our supported distributions are documented in the Dockerfiles under [devops/docker](devops/docker/) (additional packages may be present for CI which are not necessary for building).
 The following packages are typically required however the package names may vary across distributions.
-There might also be packages that are out-of-date so they are built installed from source.

 **Common build dependencies across distributions:**
 - vcpkg dependencies - [Supported hosts | Dependencies | Microsoft Learn](https://learn.microsoft.com/vcpkg/concepts/supported-hosts)